leo0514/vpc-on-classic-network/about-network.md

 * Some IP ranges are reserved by IBM.
 * You must create your VPC before you create subnets within that VPC.
 * IPv6 support is not available.
+* Secondary IP addresses on a single network interface are not supported.

 Optionally, you can create a [Classic Access VPC](/docs/vpc-on-classic-network?topic=vpc-on-classic-setting-up-access-to-your-classic-infrastructure-from-vpc) to connect to your IBM Cloud Classic Infrastructure.
 {:note}